-- to support the University's corporate objectives outlined in the Strategic Plan - to ensure that the Universities Schools, Colleges and Departments achieve value for money by procuring goods, services and works in a legally compliant, efficient and effective manner - to maintain commitment to effective procurement from all stakeholders at the University to operate in accordance with EU and UK purchasing legislation, ethical guidelines and University financial regulations - to promote procurement practices that contribute to the sustainability of the environment and ensuring that all sustainable impacts are included in our procurement of goods and services - to develop the skills of all staff involved in procurement through effective training, development and dissemination of good practice - to work in collaboration with Purchasing Consortia to ensure opportunities for achieving value for money are maximised - ❖ to maximise the use of procurement management and information systems to develop and implement key performance indicators - to develop and implement the Purchasing Policy detailing the principles of procurement activities - supporting the maintenance and re-development of the University estate - the development of agreements and contracts with local suppliers and collaborative procurement with other Universities or Local Authorities - ensuring that the University complies with all legislative requirements
+- to support the University's corporate objectives outlined in the Strategic Plan - to support the University's net zero carbon target by 2030 - to support the SDG Accord - to ensure that the Universities Schools, Colleges and Departments achieve value for money by procuring goods, services and works in a legally compliant, efficient, and effective manner - to maintain commitment to effective procurement from all stakeholders at the University to operate in accordance with EU and UK purchasing legislation, ethical guidelines, and University financial regulations - to promote procurement practices that contribute to the sustainability of the environment and ensuring that all sustainable impacts are included in our procurement of goods and services - to develop the skills of all staff involved in procurement through effective training, development, and dissemination of good practice

+- to work in collaboration with Purchasing Consortia to ensure opportunities for achieving value for money are maximised - to maximise the use of procurement management and information systems to develop and implement key performance indicators - to develop and implement the Purchasing Policy detailing the principles of procurement activities - supporting the maintenance and re-development of the University estate - the development of agreements and contracts with local suppliers and collaborative procurement with other Universities or Local Authorities - ensuring that the University complies with all legislative requirements

-Maximising Value For Money (VFM) - Obtaining best value whilst minimising risk when procuring goods, services and works.
+Maximising Value for Money (VFM) - Obtaining best value whilst minimising risk when procuring goods, services and works.

-- ❖ achieving the best possible price for the goods and services by the use of pre-negotiated contracts and via the skills of the local purchasing team - Obtaining the best value whilst minimising risk when procuring goods, services or works. - ❖ Look at non-monetary factors including quality, after sales support and environmental impact - Use competition wherever appropriate to procure goods and services - ❖ Aggregate demand for products and service over time through effective business planning and co-ordination - Use of established contracts via Higher Education / Crown Commercial Services / NHS or other available frameworks to eliminate unnecessary duplication of workload - ❖ Maximisation of early discount payments where appropriate - ❖ Explore how poor supply practices at year end can be avoided through appropriate spending during the year through appropriate training - ❖ Develop local Supplier relationships to help develop the local economy, the whole life costs of any purchase, including maintenance, consumables and disposal costs - ❖ The effect of procurement on wider University activities and reputation - ❖ Working with key suppliers to eliminate costs and seek continuous improvement during the contract period - ❖ On-going contract management of all University awarded projects - ❖ Ensure that we have measurable objectives for our key procurement projects through clear specifications and procurement strategies agreed with our clients - Measure our success in meeting these objectives - Remove duplication of procurement activity within the University - ❖ Develop procurement processes and systems which are lean and adaptable to reduce the cost of procurement and cost of processing payments to suppliers - ❖ Maximise the opportunities available through collaborative working - ❖ Continue to deliver and embed VFM in everything that we do
+- Achieving the best possible price for the goods and services using pre-negotiated contracts and via the skills of the local purchasing team - Targeting low and zero carbon wherever possible - Obtaining the best value whilst minimising risk when procuring goods, services or works. - Look at non-monetary factors including quality, after sales support and environmental impact - Use competition wherever appropriate to procure goods and services - Aggregate demand for products and service over time through effective business planning and co-ordination - Use of established contracts via Higher Education / Crown Commercial Services / NHS or other available frameworks to eliminate unnecessary duplication of workload - Maximisation of early discount payments where appropriate - Explore how poor supply practices at year end can be avoided through appropriate spending during the year through appropriate training - Develop local Supplier relationships to help develop the local economy, the whole life costs of any purchase, including maintenance, consumables, and disposal costs - ✤ The effect of procurement on wider University activities and reputation - Working with key suppliers to eliminate costs and seek continuous improvement during the contract period - On-going contract management of all University awarded projects - Ensure that we have measurable objectives for our key procurement projects through clear specifications and procurement strategies agreed with our clients - Measure our success in meeting these objectives - Remove duplication of procurement activity within the University - Develop procurement processes and systems which are lean and adaptable to reduce the cost of procurement and cost of processing payments to suppliers - ✤ Maximise the opportunities available through collaborative working - $\boldsymbol{\diamondsuit}$ Continue to deliver and embed VFM in everything that we do